Reference architectures

 • When GitLab being down would critically impact your workflow.

-Scaled-down High Availability (HA) approaches
+Scaled-down High Availability (HA) approach

-When going through this process it’s worth noting that there may still be brief moments of downtime when the HA mechanisms take effect.
+When going through this process, it’s worth noting that there may still be brief moments of downtime when the HA mechanisms take effect.

 Cloud Native Hybrid (Kubernetes HA)

-As an additional layer of HA resilience you can deploy select components in Kubernetes, known as a Cloud Native Hybrid Reference Architecture.
+As an additional layer of HA resilience, you can deploy select components in Kubernetes, known as a Cloud Native Hybrid reference architecture.
 For stability reasons, stateful components such as Gitaly cannot be deployed in Kubernetes.

 GitLab Geo (Cross Regional Distribution / Disaster Recovery)